Reclaiming doctors’ time with AI-assisted rota management

 Final solution

-A unified, AI-assisted rota experience that brings scattered schedules into one reliable view, automates safe shift swaps, and cuts key admin tasks by up to 96%—reducing cognitive load and giving clinicians back time.
+A unified, AI-assisted rota experience that brings scattered schedules into one reliable view, automates safe shift swaps, and cuts key admin tasks by up to 96%—reducing cognitive load and giving clinicians back time to focus on patient care and recovery at work, and personal recovery outside of it.